cs-4241-2023/cs-4241-2023.github.io/using.mongodb.md

   - After you create your account, you need to complete five steps before accessing your database from Node:
     1. Define a cluster
     2. Define account(s) to access your cluster
+       - `Security > Database Access`
-    3. Define which IP addresses can access your cluster (whitelist)
+    4. Define which IP addresses can access your cluster (whitelist)
+      - use `0.0.0.0/0` to whitelist all connections, which is fine for this assignment
+      - if you have a static IP address for your Node.js server, you would normally want to enter that here
-    4. Make a database
+    5. Make a database
+      - `Deployment > Database > Create`
-    5. Get the correct URL to access your database
+    6. Get the correct URL to access your database
       - We'll need to store this URL along with authentication in a `.env` file in Glitch
+      - You can find the connection information at `Database > Collections > Cmd Line Tools > Connect To Your Cluster`
     6. (optional) We can also initialize our data using the Atlas web API

+You can also do steps 1-4 from the Project Quickstart when you first create your Atlas account and a new project.

 ## Using the MongoDB core driver
   - There are two main ways to use MongoDB:
     1. [The MongoDB Node.js driver](https://github.com/mongodb/node-mongodb-native)
     2. [Mongoose](https://mongoosejs.com)
   - Mongoose provides schemas / validation, while MongoDB is more flexible (no schema required).
 We'll use the MongoDB node.js driver for this example.
-  - In Glitch, create a simple `.env` file to hold your authentication data:
+  - In Glitch, create a simple `.env` file to hold your authentication data. *MAKE SURE TO PUT THE HOST VALUE IN QUOTATION MARKS*:
 ```
 USER=xxxxx
 PASS=xxxxx
 HOST="cluster0-xxxxxxxx.mongodb.net"
 ```

   You can also use the [dotenv library](https://www.npmjs.com/package/dotenv) if you're doing local development / not using Glitch.
   - You can get all of the above information by going to Atlas > Clusters > Connect > Connect Your Application
   - Take a look at the [Collection API](http://mongodb.github.io/node-mongodb-native/3.3/api/Collection.html) to get